-Call-only campaigns, call extensions, mobile bid-adjustments, and call tracking – these are just a few of the AdWords features that the financial marketer should be prioritizing.
+Call-only campaigns, call extensions, mobile bid-adjustments, and call tracking – these are just a few of the Google Ads features that the financial marketer should be prioritizing.
 Phone calls are common and important within this industry, and phone leads are easier to turn into sales.

 “Phones call are crucial!” says Chris.
 “My client loves phone calls and can usually convert them at a higher rate, and for higher values, than his website can.”

 Here’s a run down of the various options I mentioned above:

 While optimizing your campaigns for phone calls might sound like a lot of work, it will be well worth the effort once your phones start ringing off the hook.

 While we all know that advertising involves a budget, for those in the financial space this budget may need to be a tad bit higher than the average industry.

 Why?
 Well, financial keywords are competitive, and these types of companies can usually afford to spend a bit more for higher rankings.
 We all know that ads below the fold do not get as much traction, and if you are on the second page just forget about it… Sadly, the second page of search results may as well be a deserted island.